June 14, 2022

 Thanks to this concentration of healthy fats, plus potent antioxidants, and antiviral and antibacterial effects, coconut oil offers health benefits in many forms:

 With everyone so enamored with coconut oil, there are now hundreds of choices on the market: Refined, unrefined, pure, virgin, RBD, copra—it can be overwhelming knowing which one to purchase.
-Refined and unrefined coconut oil have taken up much of the focus; while both provide benefits, there are some key differences to each type.
+Refined and unrefined coconut oil have taken up much of the focus; while both provide benefits, what’s the difference between refined and unrefined coconut oil?
+Let’s take a closer look examining each.

 However, some lesser-quality brands of refined coconut oil can be partially hydrogenated, which means hydrogen has been added to the liquid oil to morph it into solid form.
 This is dangerous because it produces an extremely unhealthy form of fats called trans fats.
 When shopping for coconut oil, take a good look at the label to ensure you are getting the purest and highest quality product.

-Refined coconut oil offers several benefits in the areas of flavor, texture, and beauty applications that make it stand out as a premium choice.
+Refined coconut oil offers several benefits in the areas of flavor, texture, and beauty applications.
+When looking at refined vs. unrefined coconut oil, these benefits really stand out in the refined variety’s favor.

 With a rich concentration of vitamin E, coconut oil is an antioxidant that works to fight free radical damage and prevent early signs of aging.
 Its saturated fat content also makes it super moisturizing, so it’s ideal for use in beauty routines, such as creating luxurious skin creams and nourishing hair conditioners.
 However, for these purposes, refined oil is the better choice since it is more hygienic in nature.

-When dealing with refined coconut oil, there are also a few not as glamorous things you should know as well before making your purchasing decision.
+When dealing with refined coconut oil, there are also a few not as glamorous properties you should know as well before making your purchasing decision.

 Since the refining process removes most of the taste of coconut oil, it will not add the same depth of flavor to dishes.
 While this is perfectly fine to some people, others may enjoy the additional taste elements brought by unrefined coconut oil, such as when preparing desserts.